gdiaz384/py3TranslateLLM/README.md

         - Paragraph spacing will not be preserved in the output cell, but will instead be regenerated dynamically when writting to the output files based upon the configurable word wrap settings.
             - This behavior can be disabled by setting paragraphDelimiter=newLine or enabling --lineByLineMode (-lbl) mode at runtime.
     - The second column (2nd) is reserved for the character speaking if a character name can be determined from the raw dialogue.
-        - Feel free to adjust this.
+        - Feel free to add the speaker if a speaker could not be automatically determined.
         - Automatic character name detection is heavily dependent on the settings specified in the parsingSettings.txt file.
     - The third column (3rd) is reserved for metadata used by py3TranslateLLM.
         - Do not modify the metadata column.